Roger M. Kyes – Adam E. Cornelius {4} – Algoma Compass

 Her Story

 The Roger M. Kyes was renamed Adam E. Cornelius {4} on June 15, 1989, at Buffalo, New York.
-The renaming followed the sale of the previous Adam E. Cornelius {3} to a Canadian firm.
+The renaming followed the sale of the previous Adam E. Cornelius {3}.
 The Adam E. Cornelius was chartered to Inland Steel for the 1994-1998 seasons, finally returning to the service of American Steamship Company in 1999.

 The Adam E. Cornelius saw sporadic layups during the early 2000’s due to low demand.
 She spent the 2012 and 2013 seasons at the wall at Toledo, returning to service in late 2014.
 She laid up for the final time in American Steamship colors on January 6, 2015, at the former ore dock at Huron, Ohio.

-The Cornelius was sold to Algoma Central Corporation along with her fleetmates Buffalo {3}, American Valor, and American Victory in late 2017.
-The Cornelius was renamed Algoma Compass and reflagged Canadian, sailing to Erie, Pennsylvania on April 7, 2018 for dry docking and to be painted in a fresh coat of Algoma blue.
+The Cornelius was sold to Algoma Central Corp. along with her fleetmates Buffalo {3}, American Valor, and American Victory in late 2017.
+The Cornelius was renamed Algoma Compass and reflagged Canadian, sailing to Erie, Pennsylvania on April 7, 2018 for dry docking and to be painted in Algoma fleet colors.
+She returned to service in mid May 2018.

-She returned to regular service in mid May, 2018, serving the ore, stone, and salt trades for Algoma Central Corporation.
+She returned to regular service in mid May, 2018, serving the salt, stone, and sand trades for Algoma Central Corp.

 Compiled By Brendan Falkowski